RusDavies/moose-inventory/README.md

 exit $?
 ```
-When Ansible calls the external inventory script, it does so using the certain parameters, which *moose-inventory* recognises.
-The Ansible parameters, and their equivalent *moose-inventory* native parameters are shown below.
+When Ansible calls the external inventory script, it does so using certain parameters, which *moose-inventory* automatically recognises and responds to.
+The Ansible parameters, and their equivalent *moose-inventory* parameters are shown below.

-Ansible params   | moose-inventory params
+Ansible          | moose-inventory
 ---------------- |-------------
--<sp>-hosts      | host list
--<sp>-hosts HOST | host get HOST
---groups         | group list
+`--list`         | `--ansible group list`
+`--host HOSTNAME` | `--ansible host listvars HOSTNAME`

-Note, the above conversions are done automatically by the tool, and are included here only for reference.
+Note, the above conversions are done **automatically** within *moose-inventory*.

-With *moose-inventory* installed and configured, and a shim script (e.g. shim.sh) in place, then using Ansible would be a bit like this:
+With *moose-inventory* installed and configured, and a shim script (e.g. *shim.sh*) in place, then use by Ansible can be acheived via Ansible's `-i` option.

     ansible -i shim.sh -u ubuntu us-east-1d -m ping

+Alternatively, if you are using an [Ansible configuration file](http://docs.ansible.com/intro_configuration.html), then you can set the [inventory](http://docs.ansible.com/intro_configuration.html#inventory) option,

+    inventory = ./shim.sh

+Yet another option is to copy the shim script to */etc/ansible/hosts* and `chmod +x` it.
+However, since this would essentially fix the config file and environment used, doing so would defeat the flexibility intended for *moose-inventory*.

 ##Missing features
 The following desired features are yet to be implemented: